Work-Based Learning Strategies: A Critical Resource to Getting Your Region Back to Work

 WBL takes several forms, some of which are highlighted below.

-NC Region Spotlight: Cape Fear Youth Work-based Learning Program
+NC Region Spotlight: Youth Work-based Learning Program

 WBL can provide a well-rounded method of building a person’s drive and professional development as they prepare for a stable and satisfying career, as demonstrated below.